roshankoirala/Machine_learning-/README.md

 The programming assinments given in the former is in R while later is in Octave/Matlab.
 As a python user I decided to do the exercises in python.
 There are many topics overlapped from the two resources.
 While some of the topics are found only among one of them.
 In this repository I have done programming assigments from the later course.
-While the assignments from the former courses have been solved here.
+While the assignments from the former courses have been solved here: https://github.com/roshankoirala/Statistical-Learning-

 While doing exercise, codes are implemented from first principle and without using any machine learning packages, wherever